marc1701/image_border/README.md

   ```

 #### Usage Example:
-Resize image 'in.jpg' to fit on 2160px square background with an 80px border:
+Resize image 'in.jpg' to fit on 2160px square background with an 80px, 95% luminance border:

   `python image_border.py in.jpg 80 2160 2160 -o out.jpg -l 0.95`

   or:

   `python image_border.py in.jpg 80 2160 2160 --output_filename out.jpg --bgluminance 0.95`

 It is also possible to perform the operation on a list of files:

   `python image_border.py *.jpg 80 2160 2160 -l 1`